aseltmann/aseltmann.github.io-org-src/content/posts/shadow-of-sun.md

     -   Mothers in Tanganyika to their children: "You had better be good, or else the _mzungu_ (Swahili: the white man, the European) will eat you!"
--   p110: So often I had felt irritated with people who arrived here, lived in "little Europe" or "little America" (ee.g. in luxury hotels), and departed, bragging later that they had been to Africa, a place that in reality they had never seen.
+-   p110: So often I had felt irritated with people who arrived here, lived in "little Europe" or "little America" (e.g. in luxury hotels), and departed, bragging later that they had been to Africa, a place that in reality they had never seen.